KNAPK in a strong headwind

 Inexperienced management

-Should settle down together
+Should join together

 Insecurity